thashreef281/Techteam_solana/README.md

     </head>
     <body>
     <strong>Privacy Policy</strong> <p>
+                 This app is  built as
-                  Mohammed Thashreef built the NITC Mech Hub app as a Free app.
-This SERVICE is provided by Mohammed Thashreef at no cost and is intended for use as is.
+                  a Free app.
+This SERVICE is provided  at no cost and is intended for use as is.
                 </p> <p>
                   This page is used to inform visitors regarding my